inlets/docs.inlets.dev/docs/index.md

 ![Access a local service remotely](https://inlets.dev/images/quick.png){ width="60%" }

-> After deploying an inlets HTTPS server on a public cloud VM, you can then connect the client and access it.
+> After deploying an inlets HTTPS server on a public cloud VM, you can then connect the client and access the local service from the Internet.

-There is more that inlets can do for you than exposing local endpoints. inlets also supports local forwarding and can be used to replace more cumbersome services like SSH, complex VPNs or expensive direct connect uplinks.
+There is more that inlets can do for you than exposing local endpoints. inlets also supports local forwarding and can be used to replace legacy solutions like SSH and VPNs.

-Read more in the: [the inlets FAQ](/reference/faq/).
+Learn how inlets compares to VPNs and other solutions in the [inlets FAQ](/reference/faq/).

 ## Getting started